elggem/dagor_biped_hardware/README.md

   <img src="instructions/motor_pulley_1.jpg" width="40%"/><img src="instructions/motor_pulley_2.jpg" width="40%"/>
 </p>

 The motor pulley press-fits onto the brass or steel standoffs on the finished motor assembly.
+It is recommended to print the pulley with material that is a bit flexible (like TPE) for added durability.

 ### Output pulley
 <p align="center">